 Pat's knowledge of a need for people to actively protect the disappearing greenspace was fostered by spending time outdoors, drawing, walking her golden retrievers or riding trails on her horse.
 Pat served as President of the Westbrook (CT) Land Trust and is a founding member of the Bridal Path Conservancy.
 She helped create the Quinnimay Trail in Connecticut, weaving 14 miles of public access trails through five towns across public and private land.
 In 2007, Pat and Brad Turley moved from CT and created Southern 8ths Farm in Chesterfield, SC and have been active members of Pee Dee Land Trust since 2009.
 They are working with PDLT to preserve So 8ths' natural beauty and historic past for future generations of wildlife and people.
 Pat's artistic experience aided her in an earlier career in the graphic arts and publications sectors.
 Pat joined the PDLT board in 2018.
 Pat is a certified Master Naturalist, having completed both the Upstate and Catawba programs in SC thru Clemson Extension as well as a Master Pond Manager.

 grew up at Oaklyn, a PDLT-protected property located in Darlington County.
 After attending college and later obtaining his MBA from Stanford, Keith returned to the Pee Dee to work in the agricultural products industry.
 Keith, an avid tennis player, and his wife Caroline live in Hartsville, and have two sons.
-Keith joined the board in 2015 and he currently serves as the Vice Chairman of the Board, along with serving as a member of the Black Creek Committee and the Land Protection Committee.
+Keith joined the board in 2015 and he currently serves as the Chairman of the Board of Directors, along with serving as a member of the Black Creek Committee and the Land Protection Committee.
+He was appointed to the SC Conservation Bank Board of Directors in 2018.

 Mary Caroline has lived in the Pee Dee for most of her life.
 She spent her childhood in Conway, married the next door neighbor and together they raised their four children in Florence.
 She has served on several boards, volunteers with local organizations, she has served as an Elder in First Presbyterian Church, Florence where she continues to wear any hats.
 She and her husband Wallace live on a new farm in Darlington County where they raise beef cattle, heritage pigs and vegetables for their own table.
 Wallace and Mary Caroline became involved with the Low Country Open Land Trust in 1999.
 She recognizes the importance of preserving the land for future generations and will continue to support land conservation.
-She joined the Board in 2016 and currently serves as the Chair for the Outreach Committee.
+She joined the Board in 2016 and currently serves as the Vice Chairman of the Board of Directors.

 LaFon LeGette was born and raised in Latta.
 He is a graduate of Wofford College and earned a law degree from the University of South Carolina.
 He practiced law for 47 years in Latta until his retirement in 2017.
 He has followed in the footsteps of several generations of his family by managing large amounts of farm land in Dillon County.
 His love for history is satisfied with a huge collection of farm related items and old things in general.
 He has a penchant for saving old buildings and has moved a total of 8 to his own properties.
 Currently, Old Vidalia Schoolhouse and a caboose from Seaboard Coastline are on loan to the Town of Latta.
 LaFon is married to Cindy whose father, C.P.
 Mincey, was a past board member.
 They have 6 children and 8 grandchildren.